Understanding the Concept of Rotation From the majestic pirouette of a figure skater to the relentless spin of a pulsar, from the gentle tur...

 inertia.

-skater.
-When they spin with arms extended, their mass is distributed far from
+of a figure skater.
+When they spin with arms extended, their mass is

-their axis (their body), giving them a large moment of inertia.
-They spin
+distributed far from their axis (their body), giving them a large moment of

-significant external torque acts (ignoring friction), their angular momentum
+inertia.
+Since no significant external torque acts (ignoring friction), their angular

 decreases, ω (angular velocity) must increase dramatically.
 This is why